Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • Verify your records exist: an NXDOMAIN response (no records) triggers this error in Chrome

-• Check TTL values β€” if you recently deleted and recreated records, the old NXDOMAIN may be cached
+• Check TTL values — if you recently deleted and recreated records, the old NXDOMAIN may be cached

-• Review your SOA record's minimum TTL β€” this controls negative caching duration (see What Is an SOA Record)
+• Review your SOA record's minimum TTL — this controls negative caching duration

 Conclusion

 DNS_PROBE_FINISHED_NO_INTERNET is almost always fixable.
-Start with flushing your DNS cache and switching to a public DNS server β€” these two steps resolve the issue for most users.
-If you manage DNS zones, ensure your authoritative servers are healthy and records are correctly configured in DNScale.
+Start with flushing your DNS cache and switching to a public DNS server — these two steps resolve the issue for most users.
+If those don't work, systematically check your VPN settings, firewall rules, and Chrome's DoH configuration.
+For DNS administrators, ensure your authoritative servers are healthy, records are correctly configured in DNScale, and DNSSEC signatures (if enabled) are valid.
+The key is to isolate whether the problem is local (your machine), network-level (your router or ISP), or server-side (the authoritative DNS).